NeonDelteros/GNSS-Reader/README.md

 # GNSSReader Python Module

-This module provides a high-level parser for GNSS data in NMEA 0183 format.
+This module provides a high-level parser for GNSS data in NMEA format.
 It is designed to be used in robotics, tracking, or positioning systems where GPS/GNSS data is streamed via USB or simulated via log files.

 ## Module Contents

 ### `gnss_reader.py`
-- Reads NMEA 0183 sentences from:
+- Reads NME sentences from:
   - USB GNSS devices (via auto-detected serial port)
   - `.log` files (for simulation/testing)
 - Parses sentence types: